AI use in award entries – research by The Independent Awards Standards Council

 “We had this discussion at our judge’s sessions this year.
 Many business owners are great at what they do, but writing an award entry is not their strong point.
 I have no issues with entrants using AI to help them explain their points; many have been using Grammarly for years to check their grammar.
 It is about whether the question has been answered clearly and whether the evidence is supplied.”

-Judges were offered a choice of official sanctions that they believe AI-generated entries received (if any) and the majority (85.7%) agreed that an AI-generated award entry should be ‘Marked the same with no consequences’.
+Judges were offered a choice of official sanctions that they believe AI-generated entries should receive (if any), and the majority (85.7%) agreed that an AI-generated award entry should be ‘Marked the same with no consequences’.
 But the remainder opted for the other extreme of ‘disqualified’ with none opting for in between options like ‘marked down’ or ‘asked to resubmit’.

 Is there a compromise?